hmn53/csharp-extract-interface/README.md

 ### **I don't see the "Extract Interface" option in the context menu.**

-Make sure you're right-clicking on the class declaration (`public class <ClassName>`) in the editor.
+Make sure you're pressing `Ctrl + .` on the class declaration (`public class <ClassName>`) in the editor.
 If you are on a method or variable, the option won't appear.

+If `Ctrl + .` doesn't work, try right-clicking on the class declaration and selecting "Extract Interface" from the context menu.

 ### **The generated interface is not updating the class.**